-In the current pandemic, healthcare systems around the world are struggling to cope with the burden of hospital and critical care admissions resulting from COVID-19.
-Therefore, the ability of a vaccine to protect against severe disease and death is of critical importance.
+With healthcare systems around the world struggling to cope with the burden of hospital and critical care admissions resulting from COVID-19, the ability of vaccines to be effective in reducing hospitalisation in a real-world setting and to protect against severe disease and death is of critical importance.

-A vaccine against COVID-19 which is capable of reducing disease severity could have a huge impact on the course of the pandemic.1 It is possible that these vaccines may be able to prevent infection and even transmission, which will better help to control disease and pave the way for an easing of the kinds of non-pharmaceutical restrictions currently in place in many countries and regions, such as social distancing and the wearing of masks.
+A vaccine against COVID-19 which can reduce disease severity could have a huge impact on the course of the pandemic.1 By preventing infection and even transmission, these vaccines will better help to control disease and pave the way for an easing of the kinds of non-pharmaceutical restrictions currently in place in many countries and regions, such as social distancing.

 Figure 1 – Potential endpoints of an efficacious COVID-19 vaccine.
 Adapted from Hodgson SH et al. Lancet Infect Dis 2020.1